-High-level measure Detailed measure Factors to be assessed Summary performance Assessment (score 1-5) Outcome (% of max) Personal 10% Chief Executive Culture and the SSESET, Financial, People Development, Overall, a strong year of performance.
+High-level measure Detailed measure Factors to be assessed Summary performance Assessment (score 1-5) Outcome (% of max) Finance Director Chief Chief Executive Culture and the SSESET, Financial, People Development, Overall, a strong year of performance.
 Financial performance exceeded targets.
-4+ 90% Finance Director Succession, Stakeholder Management, Strategy Delivered an updated and enhanced NZAP Plus strategy.
+4+ 90% Finance Director Succession, Stakeholder Management, Strategy and Growth Delivered an updated and enhanced NZAP Plus strategy.
 Successful disposal of a 25% stake in the SSEN Transmission business.
-4+ 90% Chief Commercial Officer - and Growth.
 Acquisition of Triton Power and a Southern European onshore development platform from SGRE.
 Pipeline progress in solar and battery.
 Key appointments made during the year.
 Seagreen has faced some challenges and increased contractor hours have had an impact on safety.
-4+ 90%

-High-level measure Detailed measure Factors to be assessed Summary performance Assessment (score 1-5) Outcome (% of max) Operations 30% People Health and Safety performance as measured by Total Recordable Injury Ratio (TRIR); recruitment plans and inclusion and diversity as measured by time to hire, filling of vacancies and the percentage increase in gender diversity across SSE.
-TRIR increased at 0.19 driven by contract safety performance.
+4+ 90% Commercial 4+ 90% ligh-level neasure Detailed measure Factors to be assessed Summary performance Assessment (score 1-5) Outcome (% of max Operations 30% People Health and Safety performance as measured by Total Recordable Injury Ratio (TRIR); recruitment plans and inclusion and diversity as measured by time to hire, filling of vacancies and the percentage increase in gender diversity across SSE.
+TRIR increased at 0.19 driven by contractor safety performance.
 Gender Pay Gap decreased.
-Female leadership increased 4,400 vacancies filled (1,300 more than in 2021/22).
-Time to hire remains steady 48 days.
+Female leadership increased.
+4,400 vacancies filled (1,300 more than in 2021/22).
+Time to hire remains steady at 48 days.
 Simplified Board I&D scorecard introduced.
-Progress has been made across all diversity groups. d. / at 4+ 83% Renewables Cost per MW hour, plant availability, progress on renewables pipeline.
-Production down by c.15% on plan due weather.
-Plant availability at highest leve across onshore sites and improvements across offshore.
-4GW of secured pipelin added.
+Progress has been made across all diversity groups.
+4+ 83% Renewables Cost per MW hour, plant availability, progress on renewables pipeline.
+Production down by c.15% on plan due to weather.
+Plant availability at highest levels across onshore sites and improvements across offshore.
+4GW of secured pipeline added.
 Total pipeline is now >20GW.
-2n in the balancing market.
+2nd in the balancing market.
 3+ 65% Distribution Progress against ED2 business plan; incentive income against agreed target.
-Good progress against ED2 business pla SHEPD and SEPD both performing well following change activity.
-SSEN Distribut the most improved DNO of the year.
-Sor good performance against incentive me ion ne 3+ 65% Transmission Contract awards achieved against agreed plan; delivery of outputs and approval of projects that maintain a trajectory of RAV greater than £6bn by 2026.
+Good progress against ED2 business plan.
+SHEPD and SEPD both performing well following change activity.
+SSEN Distribution the most improved DNO of the year.
+Some good performance against incentive measures.
+3+ 65% Transmission Contract awards achieved against agreed plan; delivery of outputs and approval of projects that maintain a trajectory of RAV greater than £6bn by 2026.
 All T2 outputs are on track to be met.
 Delivery of outputs are expected to outperform despite challenging market conditions.
 Trajectory of RAV expected to be >£6bn.
 4+ 90% Thermal Balancing market performance.
-Rank 1 generator in the balancing mark et.
+Rank 1 generator in the balancing market.
 5 100% Customer Finish above median in the Citizen's Advice non-domestic supplier league table.
-Ranking in Citizen's Advice league arour upper quartile performance level.
-Airtric ranked 3rd out of 7 in annual CX survey showed largest year-on-year improvem city but 3+ 65% Other Growth and Transactions Progress building pipeline across business areas including solar, storage, hydrogen, and other priority business development areas; progress made on financial sell down of T&D businesses.
-Solar and battery pipeline increased to 2GW+ incl 22 long-term/greenfield proup to 500MW each.
-Progress in Distribution Delivery of first EV hub in Glasg Transmission stake sale complete.
-Decito retain 100% of Distribution at this time. ited ow. sion 4+ 85% Total 79% High-level measure Detailed measure Factors taken into account in index scoring Assessr ment Outcome (% of max) Sustainability 10% Moody's ESG rating (formerly V.E.)
-Environment; Human Resources; H Business Behaviour; Corporate Gov Peer group: Electric & Gas Utilities luman Rights; Community Involvement; vernance.
-Upper (Sep 20 quintile 022) Sustainalytics sustainability index Carbon - own operations; Emissions, Effluents and Waste; Resource Use; Land Use and Biodiversity; Business Ethics; Corporate Governance; Product Governance; Community Relations; Human Capital; Occupational Health and Safety.
-Peer group: Electric Utilities quintile 022) S&P Global sustainability index 27 different categories which cover all of the above and also additional issues such as Policy Influence, Information and Cyber Security, Talent Attraction and Retention, Stakeholder Engagement, and Climate Strategy.
-Peer group: ELC Electric Utilities quintile 022) Average p erformance across three assessments ercentile r quintile) 100%
+Ranking in Citizen's Advice league around upper quartile performance level.
+Airtricity ranked 3rd out of 7 in annual CX survey but showed largest year-on-year improvement.
+3+ 65% Other Growth and Transactions Growth and Progress building pipeline across business areas including solar, storage, hydrogen, and other priority business development areas; progress made on financial sell down of T&D businesses.
+Solar and battery pipeline increased to 2GW+ incl 22 long-term/greenfield projects up to 500MW each.
+Progress in Distributed Energy.
+Delivery of first EV hub in Glasgow.
+Transmission stake sale complete.
+Decision to retain 100% of Distribution at this time.
+4+ 85% Total 79%